justcoding121/titanium-web-proxy/README.md

 Install by nuget:

-For beta release
+For beta releases on this branch

     Install-Package Titanium.Web.Proxy -Pre

-For stable release
+For stable releases on master branch

     Install-Package Titanium.Web.Proxy